DavidOliver/device_categorizr/README.markdown

 ### Allowing visitors the option

 If necessary, you can also provide links with a `view` URL query string parameter that enable visitors to manually choose their desired view.
 For example: `http://example.net/?view=desktop` This will save the desired view type in the PHP session for subsequent page loads.
-However, if your web site or application serves the same content to and responds in a suitable way to each type of device, this will likely be superfluous and an unnecessary complication for your visitors.
+However, if your website serves the same content to and responds in a suitable way to each type of device, this will likely be superfluous and an unnecessary complication for your visitors.

 ## Credit and thanks